manuelgu/ircbot/README.md

 ## Building

 1. Clone the repository
-2. Create `credentials.properties` and fill out like the following:
+2. Rename `example.credentials.properties` to `credentials.properties` and fill out like the following:

   ```
   username=IRCUsername